Taught course

 Course content

-The MA Intercultural Communication and Education course develops critical understanding of education and intercultural communication in the context of global movements of people and the internationalisation of education.
-The course provides students, educators, and policymakers with resources for reflecting on and responding to the growing need for intercultural education and communication in an increasingly intercultural/international world.
-This course is available for part-time and full-time students through the academic year.
+The MA in Intercultural Communication and Education develops your critical understanding of education and communication in the context of global movements of people and the internationalisation of education.
+It provides students, educators and policymakers with resources for reflecting on and responding to the growing need for effective intercultural communication in relation to education.

 Course structure